ppfeufer/aa-example-plugin/README.md

 ## Contribute

-If you made a new app for AA please consider sharing it with the rest of the community.
-For any questions on how to share your app please contact the AA devs on their Discord.
+If you've made a new app for AA, please consider sharing it with the rest of the community.
+For any questions on how to share your app, please contact the AA devs on their Discord.
 You find the current community creations [here](https://gitlab.com/allianceauth/community-creations).